-Whether using a prerecorded one-way video interview with preselected screening questions or conducting a two-way Skype interview, IT hiring managers are finding the process saves time, money, and more quickly helps them identify their top candidates for a face-to-face meeting.
-If you haven't done a video interview yet, don’t be shocked if you are asked to do one in your next job search.
-Much of the same advice for regular in-person interviews also applies to a video interview, but there are some unique aspects of the interview you need to be prepared for.
+Whether using a pre-recorded one-way video interview with pre-selected screening questions or conducting two-way interviews over platforms like Zoom and Skype, hiring managers are going virtual to identify their top candidates.
+If you don’t have experience with video interviewing, don’t stress.
+Much of the same advice for regular in-person interviews also applies to a video interview, but there are some unique aspects that you need to be prepared for.

 It will happen when you least expect it: the dreaded “poor connection” pop-up or strange extraterrestrial sounding echo in the middle of your interview.
 How you handle it will show your potential employer how you deal with stress.
 After all, IT pros know something unexpected can happen at any time and this is a good way to showcase your cool head.
 “Excuse me, we seem to have a poor connection, would you mind if we disconnect and call back?”
 It is critical that you do not get flustered or show impatience.

 It’s a good idea to close out any apps you have running before beginning the interview.
-Email or Facebook notification sounds might seem unprofessional to the interviewer and will distract you.
-The only thing you should have in front of you during a Skype interview is the interviewer and your resume/notes.
-If you are looking away from the camera frequently, you will come across as disinterested.
+Email or Facebook notification sounds are unprofessional and a distraction.
+The only thing you should have in front of you during a Zoom interview is the interviewer and your resume/notes.
+If you are looking away from the camera frequently, or checking your phone, you will come across as disinterested.

 5. Be an Active Listener

 Maintaining natural eye contact during a video interview means you look at the camera and NOT the screen.
 If you look at the screen, it will seem like you are staring downwards, which won't leave a good impression.
-Make sure you smile, nod your head in agreement and use words of acknowledgement when the interviewer is speaking such as “yes”, “ok” or “hmm”.
-Ask well thought out questions to show interest and preparation, but never interrupt the speaker.
+Make sure you smile, nod your head in agreement and use words of acknowledgment when the interviewer is speaking such as “yes”, “ok” or “hmm”.
+Ask thoughtful questions to show interest and preparation, but never interrupt the speaker.
 Asking for clarification on points he or she is making shows you are actively listening and engaged.

 Last Word on Video Interviewing

-Video interviewing is changing the face of IT hiring.
-Embracing this technology NOW will give you a unique chance to sell yourself and set yourself apart from the other candidates.
+Video interviewing is the new norm.
+Embracing this technology will give you a unique chance to sell yourself and set yourself apart from the other candidates.
 Make sure you convey high interest in the position and show energy and enthusiasm in your posture and your voice.
 Be expressive and personable, yet professional.
-IT hiring managers we work with consistently tell us that the best video interviews happen with candidates who are visibly prepared and able to highlight how their experience matches the specific requirements of the position.
+Hiring managers we work with consistently tell us that the best video interviews happen with candidates who are visibly prepared and able to highlight how their experience matches the specific requirements of the position.